TD Go Reloadable Prepaid Card review

 A prepaid card designed for teens whose parents already use TD Bank.

-The TD Go Reloadable card from TD Bank gives teens the freedom to spend money how they want while giving parents the ability to set limits.
+The TD Go Reloadable Prepaid Card from TD Bank gives teens the freedom to spend money how they want while giving parents the ability to set limits.
 But the main way to add funds is with a bank debit or credit card, so it’s ideal for parents who already bank with TD.

 Monthly maintenance fee